n7tae/ham-dht-tools/README.md

 ## Tools

-So far there are two tools, serveral more are planned.
+So far there are three tools, serveral more are planned.

 ### dht-get